 You can make the most of fluoride’s benefits by brushing your teeth with a fluoride toothpaste.
 Getting a toothpaste that’s approved by the American Dental Association is ideal for this.
-Or perhaps getting a fluoride varnish with your nearest dental office.
+Or perhaps gett a fluoride varnish from your nearest dental office.
 Regardless, it’s best to consult your dentist about what fluoride options you have.

 The teeth have an outermost layer called the enamel, which contains minerals.
 Every day, your enamel undergoes a process of demineralization (loss of minerals) and remineralization (gaining new minerals).

-Demineralization occurs when bad bacteria release acid in your mouth.
-However, with the right food intake and good oral hygiene, enamel can experience remineralization as it gains fluoride, phosphate, and potassium.
-The latter minerals are critical to keep the enamel strong.
+Demineralization occurs when bad bacteria release acid inside your mouth.
+However, with the right food intake and good oral hygiene, enamel can experience remineralization as it gains nutrients such as fluoride, phosphate, and potassium.
+The latter minerals are critical in keeping the enamel strong.
 Products containing fluoride strengthen your teeth by increasing remineralization, prohibiting acid-causing bacteria in the process.

 Fluoride is recommended for everyone.
 However, there are certain people who especially require this mineral: